cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ## How has Terraform HCL Evolved?

-As Terraform progressed and HCL evolved, notably from version _0.12_ onwards, HCL began incorporating features typical of programming languages (albeit without a debugger!)
+As Terraform progressed and HCL evolved, notably from version _0.12_ onwards, HCL began incorporating features typical of programming languages (albeit without a debugger!).
 This shift enriched infrastructure definitions, positioning HCL more as a domain-specific programming language for defining infrastructure than strictly a configuration language (aka data interchange formats like JSON).
 As a result, the complexity of configuring Terraform projects has risen, while Terraform's inherent capabilities to be configured haven't evolved at the same pace.

 - **Rich Expressions:** Introduced a richer expression syntax, removing the need for interpolations.